-August 31, 2017: The deadline for completing and submitting all components of the Secondary Application for the Early Decision Program including mailing notarized copies of declaration of domicile in GA to MUSM Admissions Office is August 31, 2017.
+August 31, 2017, 5:00 PM ET is the deadline for completing and submitting all components of the Secondary Application for the Early Decision Program (see Question 7 below: What constitutes a complete application?).
 Once applications are deemed complete by the Admissions Office, applicants will receive an e-mail acknowledgment from the Admissions Office that their file is complete and eligible for further screening by the Admissions Committee.
 Incomplete applications will not be considered.

 Note on 'Latest MCAT Score Considered' in the 2017-18 Admissions Cycle, or 2018 Application Year for Early Decision Program Applicants for the purpose of interview invitations: AMCAS allows submission of primary applications even before an applicant's MCAT scores, official transcripts are submitted to AMCAS.
 AMCAS notes that it takes about 6 weeks to verify an application.
 Only applications that have been annotated as verified by AMCAS are screened by MUSM Admissions Office.
 Since GPA and MCAT scores are used to screen applicants prior to inviting a Secondary (Supplemental) Application, MUSM Admissions Office must receive an applicant's GPA and official MCAT score(s) verified on the Primary AMCAS application by 5:00 PM ET Aug 25, 2017 for an MCAT score from a recently taken test to be used for screening applicants to the Early Decision Program.